đŸ”„ 7 “Hidden Gaps” in BibleLife AI Reviews and Complaints 2026 USA (What Users Keep Missing

 Breakthrough

 If you keep updating your thoughts daily, it becomes sharper.
-If not… it just floats.
+If not

 Gap #2: Consistency is everything, but nobody talks about it properly